hasith2003/multimodal-emotion-recognition/README.md

 * **Audio:** Audio signals are processed into rich feature vectors.
 These embeddings are stored to avoid redundant computation during the model training phase.

-### 2. Model Training
+### 2. Trimodal Model Training
-The second stage involves feeding these pre-extracted embeddings into the Transformer-based fusion model.
-The model learns to attend to relevant features across both modalities to predict the final emotion.
+The second stage involves feeding the pre-extracted audio and video embeddings, along with the corresponding textual transcripts whcih are converted to embeddings by Roberta, into the Transformer-based fusion model.
+The model utilizes cross-modal attention mechanisms to learn and weight the most relevant features across all three modalities simultaneously, enabling more robust emotion prediction by capturing the nuances of each data stream.
 ---

 ## Custom Focal Loss for MELD